Taxonomy

 General results

-In 2022, the degree of alignment of our economic activities with EU taxonomy, as a result of our contribution to the objective for climate change mitigation without harming other environmental objectives and respecting minimum social guarantees, was as follows:
+In 2023, the degree of alignment of our economic activities with EU taxonomy, as a result of our contribution to the objective for climate change mitigation without harming other environmental objectives and respecting minimum social guarantees, was as follows:

-- 10.9% of revenue was generated by eligible business activities aligned with EU taxonomy, compared to 17.5% in 2021.
+- 15.6% of turnover in 2023 corresponds to business activities aligned with the EU Taxonomy Regulation, compared to 10.9% in 2022.

-- There was a high increase in absolute terms in turnover in 2022 compared to 2021.
-This increase was mainly based on an increase in eligible-non-aligned activities such as power generation from gaseous fuels and ineligible activities such as trading and retailing of electricity and gas, mainly due to the increase in prices due to the market situation (energy price of €168/MWh in 2022 vs €113/MWh in 2021) and higher production with CCGT technology.
-Revenue from ineligible activities (generation from fuel-oil and coal) also increased in 2022 while the turnover for aligned eligible activities decreased in 2022 due to lower hydroelectric production and lower revenue from distribution activities.
-For these reasons, turnover decreased by 6% in 2022.
+- This increase in 2023 was mainly based on an increase in eligible-non-aligned activities such as power generation from gaseous fuels and ineligible activities such as trading and retailing of electricity and gas, mainly due to the increase in prices due to the market.

-Fixed operating expenses (OPEX)
+Fixed operating expenses (OPEX).

-Gross Operating Income (EBITDA)
+Gross operating income (EBITDA)

 Investments (CAPEX)